Contents

 And while there’s nothing wrong with wanting the best or most stylish type of siding, if you’re looking to save money, buy smooth traditional siding.
 It’s cheaper than its textured counterparts.

-Installing new vinyl siding will protect your home’s exterior for decades, and you’ll earn a generous return on investment.
+Ideally, installing new siding will protect your home’s exterior for decades, and you’ll earn a generous return on investment.
 Even if you’re not planning to sell your home, a fresh face-lift can enhance your home’s curb appeal and your enjoyment of your home’s exterior beauty.

-Where you live, the size of your home and the type of vinyl siding you choose all play a part in how much the project will cost and how much financing you’ll need.
-The good news is you’ve got plenty of financing options to suit your finances and beautify your home.
+Where you live, the size of your home and the type of siding you choose all play a part in how much the project will cost and how much financing you’ll need.
+The good news is you’ve got plenty of options to choose from.